Maintenance of wooden staircases: complete guide

 With these few precautions, your wooden treads will remain in excellent condition for a long time.

-Wood requires attention but the warmth, naturalness, and elegance it brings to a home is incomparable.
+Wood requires attention, but the warmth, naturalness, and elegance it brings to a home is unparalleled.
 And with proper maintenance, it becomes an investment that lasts over time, acquiring character and charm year after year.
-A wooden staircase is not just a functional element, but a piece of furniture capable of changing the face of an environment, giving it particular personality and charm.
+The wooden staircase is not a simple functional element but a furnishing complement capable of changing an environment's face, conferring personality and particular charm.